 A powder-pink villa nestled in scenic Assagao, Villa Alenteho offers a stylish and comfortable stay in the heart of North Goa.
 Alenteho means ‘beyond’ in Portuguese and keeping with its name, the villa is located in a quiet area, away from all the hustle and bustle of touristy Goa.

 Whether you’re a family looking for an escape from the city or a group of friends heading to Goa for its nightlife, this villa is perfect for you.
-With charming interiors with features such as graphic tiles, botanical prints and carved mirrors, it will appeal to design aficionados.
+With charming interiors and features such as graphic tiles, botanical prints and carved mirrors, it will appeal to design aficionados.
 Done up in soothing pastel shades of cream and pink, there’s plenty of space to spread out across its four bedrooms.
 After a morning spent splashing and swimming in the pool, you can feast on a sumptuous lunch in the manicured garden’s alfresco dining table.
 The expansive porch also includes a gazebo for times when you just wish to curl up with a book in the shade.

 The cosy living room is homely and welcoming, with interesting bric-a-brac like vases, potted plants, candle-holders, and wall hangings.
 Its piece de resistance is the leaf green crockery cabinet with eye-catching china and storage jars.
 The villa offers entertainment options aplenty, including board games, complimentary WiFi, televisions and a music system (which can also double up as a party starter on the spacious terrace with a bar area that’s perfect to host a roof party).
 The terrace is also a great spot to chill and enjoy views of the surrounding foliage.